We all need sleep. It is essential for normal functioning and life.

 - People with sleep disorders will have chronic sleep loss and higher risk of seizures.
 It has been shown that when people with epilepsy and obstructive sleep apnoea receive treatment for the sleep apnoea, seizure control improves.

 - People with epilepsy are at higher risk of obstructive sleep apnoea.

 - Antiepileptic medication can have variable effects on sleep.

 - Epilepsy and antiepileptic medication can worsen sleep disorders.

 - Nocturnal seizures may be difficult to distinguish from sleep disorders, in particular; night terrors, sleepwalking and confusional arousals.

 - Some seizure types or epilepsy syndromes may be more susceptible to sleep deprivation than others, especially if the seizures are associated with sleep in some way.
 An example of this is Juvenile Myoclonic Epilepsy where seizures occur shortly after awakening.

-- Sleep deprivation is often associated with other factors like stress or alcohol.
+- Sleep deprivation can also be associated with other factors like stress or alcohol.

 For more information: